-There are many different options when you’re looking for a lactation supplement, and while finding the right one isn’t exactly a silver bullet, it’s pretty close.
+There are many different options when you’re looking for the best lactation supplement, and while finding the right one isn’t exactly a silver bullet, it’s pretty close.

 Here are some tips for helping you decide which one to go with:

-- Talk to your doctor: This is the first thing you need to do before adding any supplements.
+This is the first thing you need to do before adding any supplements.
 Show your doctor the supplement you’re considering taking so they can determine if it’s safe for you.
 They’ll be able to review the ingredient list and your medical history to see if there’s an ingredient you should avoid.
-People who are allergic to peanuts, for instance, shouldn’t take fenugreek.
+People who are allergic to peanuts, for instance, shouldn’t take fenugreek (2).

-- Examine the ingredients: If your doctor gives you the green light on any supplement you want to take, you may still want to examine the other properties of the ingredients you’re considering.
-If you want something to increase supply, find a formula with fenugreek and fennel.
-If you’re struggling with anemia, consider nettle because of its high iron content (source).
+If your doctor gives you the green light on any supplement you want to take, you may still want to examine the other properties of the ingredients you’re considering.
+If you want to increase supply, find a formula with fenugreek and fennel.
+If you’re struggling with anemia, consider nettle because of its high iron content (3).

-- Think about price: While it’s nice to save money, you also want to make sure you’re getting a quality product.
-And sometimes, you’ll have to pay more for them.
+While it’s nice to save money, you also want to ensure you’re getting a quality product.
+And sometimes, you’ll have to pay more for the best lactation supplements.

-- Decide how many supplements you want to take: Some women take multiple daily supplements to help with their supply.
-But it may be best to start with one and see how much that helps before you add an armload of pills to your daily regimen.
+Some women take multiple daily supplements to help with their supply.
+But it may be best to start with one and see how much that helps before you add an armload of galactagogues to your daily regimen.
 You might find one is enough, or you might want to add one or two more if you’re still not producing enough milk.